LearnByCheating/nodejs-tutorial/6-stream/stream-video-webapp/README.md

 ---
 # Build a Basic Video Streaming Web App
-Create a project folder called stream-video.
+Create a project folder called stream-video-webapp.
-From the stream-video folder initiate a Node project:
+From the stream-video-webapp folder initiate a Node project:

 `npm init -y`